 You can make this recipe with country-style ribs, which have more meat, or baby back ribs if you prefer.
-I do like to brown the ribs under the broiler after they are cooked, so the glaze becomes sticky and sweet and the ribs are browned to a luscious color.
+If you brown the ribs under the broiler after they are cooked the glaze becomes sticky and sweet and the ribs are browned to a luscious color.

 Serve this simple recipe with some roasted potatoes, a fruit salad made with the best fruits of the season, and some sliced tomatoes with basil in the summer (a salad of cherry tomatoes in the winter is perfect).
 For dessert, some brownies or a wonderful and easy chocolate cake is the perfect finishing touch.

 - 1/3 cup water